evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 ## User interface and control

-Volvo EX30 Single Motor has multiple integrated screens.
+The Volvo EX30 Single Motor has multiple integrated screens.
 The touch screen at the top of the center console is 12,3 inches large.

 {{< sitefiguresized thumb="models/volvo/ex30/ex30_single_motor/screens_1_st.jpg" title="Volvo EX30 Single Motor" width="3000" height="2776"  >}}